Litbolt123/Maple-Bear-Take-Over/docs/BIOME_GENERATION_VARIABLE_SIZES.md

 # Variable Biome Sizes in Minecraft Bedrock

+## Status: ✅ Implemented

+This system is now implemented in the Maple Bear Takeover addon.
+The infected biome (`mb:infected_biome`) uses variable sizes across all three dimensions (Overworld, Nether, End).
+See `BP/biomes/mb_infected_biome.json` for the implementation.

 ## Overview
 To achieve much more variable biome sizes in Minecraft Bedrock—ranging from super small patches to massive expanses—use the `minecraft:replace_biomes` component with multiple replacement configurations.